homeport/havener/README.md

 ## Quick Command Overview
 Like `kubectl` and `helm`, `havener` relies on the Kubernetes configuration that can be set via the `KUBECONFIG` environment variable.
-It can also be provided with the `--kubeconfig` flag, which takes the path to the yaml file (for example `$HOME/.kube/config`).
+It can also be provided with the `--kubeconfig` flag, which takes the path to the YAML file (for example `$HOME/.kube/config`).
 ```
 $ havener